 One of the most basic human traits is the ability to attach to others.
-This is ingrained in our DNA from birth, crosses all cultural lines, and is an innate trait of survival – we can’t survive alone!
+Ingrained in our DNA from birth, attachment crosses all cultural lines and is an innate trait of survival.
+We can’t survive alone!
 What happens when someone grows up in a traumatic or neglectful environment, causing disruptions in the way that person attaches to others?

 There are four basic attachment styles defined in psychological teaching.
 These include:

 It is estimated that about 75% of people exhibit a secure attachment style.
 The person has the ability to form bonds with others, has an awareness of which people they bond well with, and has some sense of loyalty to those relationships.
 They want to experience relationships and have a sense of ‘spectrum’ in relationships – some are closer, some are more distant.
 When they experience conflicts in relationships, they are able to work through the tension and feel generally durable, even acknowledging that some relationships don’t ultimately work out.

 The remaining 25% of the population falls into one of the other three attachment styles.
 Each of these involves a few core elements leading to breakdowns of relationships.

 A person who experiences regular tension and fear around relationships would be categorized as being ‘anxious-avoidant.’
 This person wants to have relationships but struggles with fear of abandonment and potential loss.
 They are constantly appraising if they are measuring up adequately to the desires of others.